SCHOOL GARDEN FAQ’s

 Common Threads is fiercely committed to making sure that lack of family funds is not the reason that youth miss out on our programs.
 Visit our scholarships for camp page here for further information.

 Yes.
-10% off for the second child.
+10% off for the second child if you are registering them at the same time.
 If you choose to pay full price for your second child, we’ll add it to our scholarship fund.

 We are located at the Outback Farm at WWU.
 When going along Bill McDonald Parkway, turn north on 25th St. (up the hill) towards the Arboretum.
 Staff will meet you and your child on 25th St. on the sidewalk across from parking lot 22G and the entrance to the Arboretum (see map below).
 Pick up occurs in same location.